jidneya/jidneya/README.md

 ## Hi there 👋
-Currently interested in theoretical CS and ways to optimize systems
+Currently interested in theoretical CS
 <!--
 **jidneya/jidneya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.